Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Related Works

 \subsection{Anomaly Detection}

 The landscape of anomaly detection methods has dramatically evolved over the past decades.
 Some surveys \cite{survey2014, survey2019, surveyDL2019} give comprehensive literature reviews.
-In this section, we briefly introduce some state-of-the-art approaches for subsequent comparisons.
+In this section, we briefly introduce some state-of-the-art approaches.

-\textbf{SVDD-based Methods. } Based on the assumption that the distribution of normal images is significantly different from that of anomalies, Tax and Duin \cite{SVDD} proposed the Support Vector Data Description (SVDD) algorithm to construct a nominal decision boundary using hand-crafted support vectors extracted from normal images.
-However, to improve its performance, subsequent researchers have proposed modifications.
-Banerjee \emph{et al.} \cite{fSVDD} introduced an improved version of the original SVDD algorithm that is faster.
-To construct a more accurate decision boundary, Ruff \emph{et al.} \cite{DSVDD} replaced the hand-crafted support vectors with deep features.
+\tb{One-Class Classification-based Methods.} Based on the assumption that the distribution of normal images is significantly different from that of anomalies, Tax and Duin \cite{SVDD} proposed the Support Vector Data Description (SVDD) algorithm to construct a normal decision boundary using hand-crafted support vectors extracted from normal images.
+However, subsequent works have proposed the following modifications to improve its performance.
+Banerjee \emph{et al.} \cite{fSVDD} introduced a faster version of the original SVDD algorithm.
+Ruff \emph{et al.} \cite{DSVDD} replaced the hand-crafted support vectors with deep features to construct a more accurate decision boundary.
 Although these modifications have led to better results, the distinction between anomalies and normal samples at the image level is often subtle.
-To address this issue, Yi and Yoon \cite{psvdd} proposed constructing patch-level SVDD models that can discriminate anomalies based on the patch-level differences between query images and patch-level support vectors.
+To address this issue, Yi and Yoon \cite{psvdd} proposed constructing patch-level SVDD models that discriminate anomalies based on the patch-level differences between query images and patch-level support vectors.

+\tb{Self-supervised Learning-based Methods.} To train the anomaly detectors without anomalous samples, self-supervised learning-based methods aim to bypass the need for anomalous samples by a well-designed proxy task.
+One notable work is CutPaste \cite{CutPaste}, which generates anomalies by transplanting image patches from one location to another, and DRAEM \cite{DRAEM} leverages the texture dataset DTD \cite{DTD} to synthesize various texture anomalies.
+For better anomaly synthesis quality, RealNet \cite{RealNet} employed a diffusion \cite{ddpm} process-based synthesis strategy, capable of generating samples with varying anomaly strengths that mimic the distribution of real anomalous samples.
+While these methods achieve impressive performance, they may yield unsatisfactory outcomes when the anomalous types differ from their expectations.